AlistairKeiller/sample-ackermann-amr/tutorial/tutorial.md

     <figcaption>Unmute Full_Car_Base.usd</figcaption>
 </figure>

-This layer is created by the OnShape import and is the base of the asset.
+This layer is created by the Onshape import and is the base of the asset.
 Press the `play` button to start a simulation, you will notice that the car simply falls, has incorrect joint rigging and quite a few errors.
 Press the `stop` button to reset the simulation.

 #### 1.2.6 Unmute Reparenting.usd, Mass_Properties.usd and Joint_Rigging.usd fff